iamsudip/gocal/README.md

 The server can be accesses at 'http://127.0.0.1:8000/'

-There are lots of empty which were automatically created, mainly please look into
+There are lots of empty files which were automatically created, mainly please look into

-`gocal.forms`, `gocal.views`, `gocal.utils`
+`web.forms`, `web.views`, `web.utils`